sjlarson92/daily-art-prompt-service/README.md

   }
 }
 ```

-## IntelliJ

 - To run java code you first need to compile it.
 To compile code in the terminal use command: `javac fileName.java`
 - If the file is successfully compiled it will create a fileName.class file that can be run
 - To run this file use the command: `java fileName`

-- You can also run the app with IntelliJ configurations.
-To build the gradle project make sure you right click on build.gradle and click 'import Gradle Project' after this you can then click the play button on the upper right to run the project

-## Comments

 - When comments are short we use the single-line syntax: `//`
 - When comments are long we use the multi-line syntax: `/* */`

-## Tips

-- The controller should be clean of functionality and only contain the endpoints
-- Keep private methods small as they can not be tested directly
-- Keep methods LOOSELY coupled so they are not dependent on each other and are easier to test and scale

 ## Spring Boot